We want to assure prospective, undocumented students that they are welcome and protected at Woodbury University.

 Mexican American Legal Defense and Educational Fund (MALDEF ) is the nation’s leading Latino legal civil rights organization.

 There are no federal or state laws that prohibit undocumented students from admittance at U.S. institutions of higher education, whether public or private.
-Here are some judicial resources to help undocumented individuals stay informed and connected.
+Here are some legal resources to help undocumented individuals stay informed and connected to experts.

 The American Immigration Council works to strengthen America by shaping how America thinks about and acts towards immigrants and immigration and by working toward a more fair and just immigration system that opens its doors to those in need of protection and unleashes the energy and skills that immigrants bring.